milesdaudistel/notes/notes.md

 'you should try and understand what is happening before you try to fix it' justin's advice to you.
 This actually applies to a lot more than just software engineering.
+You try to solve a problem without ever knowing what's causing it.
+Or even knowing what the problem is, for that matter.
+You jump the gun.
+Every.
+Single.
+Time.

 That feeling you get when you 'get something but not really.'
 The feeling like you know that tomorrow you won't understand it.
 That's the feeling of you not having a simple way to remember what you've just learned.
 You've gotten past the 'doing it' part of learning, but you haven't gotten to the 'explaining it' part of learning.
 The way to learn things and keep them learned, you need to be able to reduce what you've learned to a single phrase, sentence, or concept.
 Then, for this simple concept, if there is a part of it you don't understand, you should be able to ask yourself 'what does this part really mean?' and through that question, break it up into smaller pieces.
 Chunking.
 It's like a parse tree.
 It is a parse tree.
 It's actually easier to remember the parse tree than it is to just remember the leaves at the end, because really you're not actually remembering all of the tree.
 You're only remembering the steps it took to derive that tree.
 If you have the root of the tree, you can turn it into the next 2 steps, then the next 2 steps, etc.  Here's an example: